Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Bernas said there are currently no study results that definitively show the plasma is a proven treatment, but “we are getting some anecdotal evidence that it's been associated with clinical improvements in some of the patients that we've already transfused it to.”

-“What we are monitoring is whether or not there has been any serious adverse effects, and to the best of my knowledge it's been well-tolerated.”
+“What we are monitoring is whether or not there have been any serious adverse effects, and to the best of my knowledge it's been well-tolerated.”

 When a person is infected with a virus, the immune system responds to that infection to try to get rid of it by developing antibodies to neutralize and defeat the virus and prevent it from attaching to its receptor.